crownstone/bluenet/docs/INSTALL.md

 ## Configuration

-If you want to configure for a different target, go to the `config` directory in the workspace and copy the default configuration files to a new directory, say `boardA`.
+If you want to configure for a different target, go to the `config` directory in the workspace and copy the default configuration files to a new directory, say `board0`.

     cd config
     cp -r default board0